Apple has top U.S. smartphone, passes Google: research firm

-HELSINKI Early success for the iPhone 5 smartphone has helped Apple to overtake Google's Android software in the United States, research firm Kantar WorldPanel said on Tuesday.
+HELSINKI Early success for the iPhone 5 smartphone has helped Apple (AAPL.O) to overtake Google's Android (GOOG.O) software in the United States, research firm Kantar WorldPanel said on Tuesday.

 Apple's U.S. share of smartphone sales in the 12 weeks to October 31 more than doubled from a year ago to 48.1 percent, putting it within reach of the record 49.3 percent it managed in early 2012.